jhintz24/alvin/README.md

 ## Commands
 Alvin can currently handle commands for text, color, position, and basic events for buttons and labels.
 Example commands include:
-* Create a new app
+* "Create a new app"
-* Add a label that says "hello world"
+* "Add a label that says 'hello world'"
-* Make the label blue
+* "Make the label blue"
-* Add a button that says press me
+* "Add a button that says press me"
-* Move the label to the bottom
+* "Move the label to the bottom"
-* Change the button color to red
+* "Change the button color to red"
-* Make the say "it worked" when I press the button
+* "Make the say "it worked" when I press the button"
-* Move the button to the right
+* "Move the button to the right"
-* Remove the label
+* "Remove the label"

 ## Third-Party Tools
 Alvin uses the following third-party tools:
 1. [SpeechRecognition](https://pypi.org/project/SpeechRecognition/) and [PyAudio](http://people.csail.mit.edu/hubert/pyaudio/#downloads) for translating voice-to-text.
 2. [Spacy](https://spacy.io/) for lemmanizing individual words before they are turned into commands.
 A "lemma" is the canonical or dictionary root word for any given set of words.
 For example, "worry" is the lemma of "worries, worried, etc.".
+Spacy also provides a tokenizer, but I chose to build my own because of Alvin's specific (and simple) use cases.
 3. [Tkinter](https://docs.python.org/3/library/tkinter.html) as the graphical user interface builder.
 I chose Tkinter over PyQt for it's simplicity.